GregNasir/work-day-scheduler/README.md

 ## Your Task

-Coding this Work Day Scheduler provided me witht he opportunity to further delve into eventListeners, jquery and other Javascript tools.
+Coding this Work Day Scheduler provided me with the opportunity to further delve into eventListeners, jquery and other Javascript tools.

 # Deployed Site and repository

-* <a href="https://gregnasir.github.io/code-quiz/">Deployed Code Quiz</a>
+* <a href="https://gregnasir.github.io/work-day-scheduler/">Deployed Work Day Scheduler</a>
-* <a href="https://github.com/GregNasir/code-quiz">Code Quiz Repository
+* <a href="https://github.com/GregNasir/work-day-scheduler">Work Day Scheduler Repository

 # Installation